makreft/openPubSub/README.md

 [![Build Status](https://travis-ci.com/makreft/openPubSub.svg?branch=main)](https://travis-ci.com/makreft/openPubSub)

 # Goal of this Repo
-the goal is to write a wrapper of open62541 PubSub implementation in C++
+the goal is to write a simple interface for the OPC UA pubsub mechanism (open62541 implementation) in order to provide an easy way of publishing and subscribing to topics.

 # Documentation (in development)